Bachelor of Science (BS) in Mechatronics Engineering

 The Baltimore/Washington D.C. area has one of the largest concentrations of high-tech companies, defense contractors, and government agencies in the United States, making it easier to find interships and high-paying jobs.

 Our classes are taught by working professionals.

-A field like computer engineering is constantly evolving, which makes our faculty extremely valuable since many are experts in the field.
+A field like mechatronics engineering is constantly evolving, which makes our faculty extremely valuable since many are experts in the field.

 Our motto, 'find a way or make one' delivers job ready skills.

 Hands on classes, combined with extracurricular clubs like: League of Legends, the robotics club, and the gaming club, help you hone the skills needed to excel in the workplace.

 You have the chance to showcase your classroom knowledge in your capstone project, which is required for graduation.
 Here, you’ll propose, design, build, test and deliver a computer-based system.

 An internship is an essential first step to launching your career.
 Our reputation helps to open doors, plus our career services office provides guidance on how to write a resume to career-related events and much more.